-This cycling computer also allows you to pre-define up to ten different bikes so that you’re always getting accurate information, no matter what you’re riding ow how you’re riding.
+This cycling computer also allows you to pre-define up to ten different bikes so that you’re always getting accurate information, no matter what you’re riding on how you’re riding.
 Some of these categories include cross country, trail, race or road, just to name a few.

-Weight: 5.12 ounces
+Weight: 5.12 oz

-Product Dimensions: 6 x 2 x 9 inches
+Dimensions: 6 x 2 x 9 in

-Specific Features: altimeter, heart rate monitor, Bluetooth, ANT+, measures cadence, lightweight, compact.
+Specific features: Altimeter, heart rate monitor, Bluetooth, ANT+, measures cadence, lightweight, compact

 It does have some drawbacks, such as the lack of maps, there is no color screen, and it doesn’t record a wider spectrum of data, but it’s a good first biking computer for the casual cyclist.